I must confess – I’m not really into ancient sites, it’s just not my thing.

-- what if they ran out of herbs to make blue paint
+- What if they ran out of herbs to make blue paint

-- what it the king died
+- What if the king died

-- what if there was a hieroglyphics strike
+- What if there was a hieroglyphics strike

-- or what if centuries after you finished the temple, they build a dam on the Nile in Aswan Eygpt and you end up flooding the very temple that you worked so hard to create?
+- Or what if centuries after you finished the temple, they build a dam on the Nile in Aswan Eygpt and you end up flooding the very temple that you worked so hard to create?

 This is exactly what happened to the famed Abu Simbel Temple.
 In 1960 a dam was built, it flooded the area and sent the Nubians fleeing to higher ground.
 It also threatened the existence of Ramses II great masterpiece – Abu Simbel.